TheWonderApps/WebLocatorHubPrivacyPolicy/README.md

 ## Footer

-© 2025 WebLocatorHub.
+© 2025 WebElement Inspector.
 This extension is open source and community-driven.

 **Privacy Policy version 1.0** - Effective August 5, 2025